LOKESHRAJSINGH16/Excell-Vocab/README.md

-# Excell-Vocab
+Excel vocab is a chrome extension used to find the meaning of the selected word .
-This is a Google Chrome Extension to understand the meaning of word by just selecting it.
+Just select the word and exxtension will automatically display the meaning of it.